givelively/gl_command/README.md

 ### Validations

 You can add validations to `GLCommand::Callable` and `GLCommand::Chainable`.
-They use `ActiveModel::Validations`, so you can use [Rails active record validations](https://guides.rubyonrails.org/active_record_validations.html).
+They include `ActiveModel::Validations`, so you can use [Rails active record validations](https://guides.rubyonrails.org/active_record_validations.html).

-If the validations fail, the command returns `success: false` without executing.

-If validations fail, `GLExceptionNotifier` is not called
+If the validations fail, the command returns `success: false` without executing and if validations fail, `GLExceptionNotifier` is **not** called.

 ```ruby
 class ExampleCommand < GLCommand::Callable